react-navigation/react-navigation.github.io/versioned_docs/version-8.x/icons.md

     <source src="/assets/icons/sf-symbol-magic-replace.mp4"></source>
   </video>

+- `style`

+  Plain style object for the symbol's native view.
+If you need to pass a style array, use `StyleSheet.flatten` to convert it to a plain style object.

 ## Material Symbols

 Material Symbols is a library of over 2,500 glyphs designed to integrate well with Material Design on Android.